WiNiDev/Born2beroot/README.md

 # Born2beroot
 ---------------------------------------------------
-## 42 - Create a virtual machine with Debian
+## 42 - Create a virtual machine with Debian.
 ---------------------------------------------------

 ## Final grade : 100/100